Brian Law, ARPS, CPAGB

 I have progressed through a variety of cameras and for a number of years I used a Nikon D200 then a D300s with a range of Nikon and Sigma lenses.
 Recently however I have started to use an Olympus OMD EM1 which is a really great camera: small, lightweight but giving really high quality images.

-I work mainly in colour with a bit of the occaisional B&W, if you look over my site you will find that there are a number of what could be called "straight" images, but much of what I have displayed have been 'processed' in someway.
+I work mainly in colour with a bit of the occaisional B&W. If you look over my site you will find that there are a number of what could be called "straight" images, but much of what I have displayed have been 'processed' in someway, although I do like to keep this to a minimum and preferably not too obvious.
 Whilst many workers will cite other photographers as their source of influence, I feel my work is has been informed more by painters, particularly the Symbolists and Expressionist.
 If I had to pick specific painters then Caspar David Friedrich and Vilhelm Hammershoi are artist whose work I greatly admire.
 They both managed to create a sense of stillness and tranquillity whilst coupling this with a feeling of unease and uncertainty.

 In Dec 2010 I received a CPAGB accreditation from the Photographic Alliance of Great Britain (PAGB) and in Dec 2011 I became a Licentiate of the Royal Photographic Society (LRPS) which I followed up with my Associateship (ARPS) in October 2012.
-My panels of images, some of which can be seen here, can be viewed in full on the Macclesfield Camera Club website, accessed via the links section.
+My panels of images, some of which can be seen here, can be viewed in full on the Macclesfield Camera Club website.

 For 8 years up until 2014 I was president of Macclesfield Camera Club.

 I regularly lecture on various aspects of photography including Composition, Landscape Photography and photographic history.
 I am also an accredited judge with the Lancashire and Cheshire Photographic Union.